 It’s built to monitor the telltale signs of bot activity such as the number of attempts, the number of failures, access attempts from unusual locations, unusual traffic patterns, and unusual speed.

-Luckily, you’ll find bot detection in a robust customer identity and access management solution (CIAM).
+Luckily, you’ll find bot detection in robust customer identity and access management solutions.
 A CIAM platform will also provide device authentication and customer data protection.

 A Hacker’s Toolbox

 A combo list is a combined list of leaked credentials obtained from corporate data breaches conducted in the past.
-These are often available for free within hacking communities or listed for sale in underground markets.
+These are often available for free within hacking communities or listed for sale in underground markets (Darkweb).

 Step 3: Analyze and access accounts

-Hackers use account-checking software to successfully log into financial accounts.
+Hackers use account-checking software to log into financial accounts successfully.

 Match found.
 What’s next?
-When a match is found, they can easily view a victim’s account balance and gain access to cash, reward points, and/or virtual currencies.
+When a match is found, they can easily view a victim’s account balance and gain access to cash, reward points, or virtual currencies.

 Because hackers use genuine user credentials, they gain undetected access.
 What follows is a full-fledged account takeover.
-Next, the attacker can drain the account in seconds and/or resell access to other cybercriminals.
+Next, the attacker can drain the account in seconds or resell access to other cybercriminals.